Mythbusting: can running shoes really "propel" you forward?

 The evidence

-I go trail running a few times a week, but I run for the love it, not because I’m trying to set PBs, so I’m not the best person to ask about whether my shoes make me faster.
+I go trail running a few times a week, but I run for the love of it, not because I’m trying to set PBs, so I’m not the best person to ask about whether my shoes make me faster.
 There has been some research on super shoes – a 2022 study in the Journal of Sport Health Science found that energy savings in certain maximalist shoes do exist, but couldn’t specify which components played a role – but scientists haven’t yet looked at the propulsion claim.
 So, I decided to ask an expert.

 Jose Guevara, founder of Shredded Dad andan experienced fitness instructor who also holds a chiropractic degree, says he’s all about functional fitness that translates to real-world performance gains.
 He tells me the claim that shoes can propel you forward mostly comes down to the rocker sole element.